jkempf42/kube-volttron/cluster-config/README.md

 Save the file and exit.

-Now restart the CoreDNS pod by finding the pod name:
+Now restart the CoreDNS pod by finding the pod names (there should be two):

 	kubectl get -n kube-system pods | grep coredns

 Delete the pod:

-	kubectl delete -n kube-system pod <coredns pod name>
+	kubectl delete -n kube-system pod <coredns pod name> <coredns pod name>

 The CoreDNS Deployment should restart the pod automatically.

-When the pod is running, test resolution into the Kubernetes cluster with:
+When the pods are running, test resolution into the Kubernetes cluster with:

 	dig kube-dns.kube-system.svc.cluster.local